 I had some leftover rice & made nasi goreng for lunch.
 It was enough to serve one person.
 I reluctantly and hesitantly shared some with Mr.U.
 He loved it & wanted me to make it again for dinner that night.
 Oh, I almost forgot terasi or belacan (in Malay) or shrimp paste, a common ingredient in Indonesian cuisine and even this recipe calls for some.
 Shrimp paste smells terrible but enhances the flavor of the food it is added to.
 It took me some time to get use to the smell.
 I am slowly warming up to shrimp paste and would have added some but for my meatless day or meatless Wednesday.
 Half way into prepping I realized it was Wednesday and had to skip shrimp paste.
 For those of you who are not used to shrimp paste, use sparingly as it is an acquired taste.
 Check my note below.

 - 1 cup dry Rice, cooked or 3 cups cooked rice (check note below)

 - 1 Shallot, chopped or ¼ cup chopped Shallot

 - 10 Green Beans, chopped or ⅓ cup chopped Green Beans

 - ½ Carrot, chopped or ⅓ cup chopped Carrot

-- 2 tbsp.
-Kecap Manis or 2 Dark Soy Sauce + 2 tsp palm sugar or jaggery (I used only dark soy sauce)
+- 2 tablespoon Kecap Manis or 2 Dark Soy Sauce + 2 teaspoon palm sugar or jaggery (I used only dark soy sauce)